munificent/ui-as-code/in-progress/parameter-freedom.md

 )
 ```

 It's not a radical difference, but it's hopefully a real improvement.
-The above
+In much
-is pretty hand-wavey so let's see if we can find any devils in the details.
+greater detail...

 ## Syntax